 Even casual internet browsers no doubt notice the small padlock icon in their browser bar.
 This denotes that the site uses HTTPS encryption to protect data.
 Sites that do not use this standard open themselves up to a variety of hacks and intrusions.

-Install a SSL certificate from a trusted provider.
+Install an SSL certificate from a trusted provider.

 Deceptive phishing attacks cause victims to think that those who send seemingly authentic emails or social media messages are trustworthy.
 Eventually, victims may be duped into sharing sensitive details.
 WordPress-oriented phishing attacks involve realistic-looking emails sent to administrators, who may be tricked into sharing their passwords or other vulnerable data.
 Additionally, malicious parties may use WordPress to create phishing pages, which allow them to easily distribute malware.